Applying for BFI National Lottery Development funding

 Get in touch with the team if you’re unsure whether you are eligible to apply for this funding: developmentcoordinator@bfi.org.uk.

-4. What you can use the funding for
+4. What you can use funding for

 Stages of funding

-• Stage one: treatment, first draft and revisions; or (if treatment already written) first draft and revisions;
+• stage one: treatment, first draft and revisions; or (if treatment already written) first draft and revisions

-• Stage two: second draft and revisions;
+• stage two: second draft and revisions

-We usually offer support for one stage initially.
-The development process can take considerable time and we need to ensure that National Lottery funds are not ‘locked up’ in several stages of commitment that might span years to complete.
 The BFI award amount for a stage normally meets 100% of the ‘hard’ cash costs involved, where there is no third-party cash funding.
-Applications requesting a commitment from us for more than one stage will need to show cash partnership funding as a contribution towards budgeted costs of those multiple stages.
+Applications requesting a commitment from us for more than one stage will need to show cash partnership funding (potentially from a co-financier) as a contribution towards budgeted costs of those multiple stages.

 Sometimes we are asked to co-develop alongside other funders.
 This does not mean that costs can be increased or doubled, particularly in relation to capped line items, as we are only likely to fund a proportion of the capped costs where there is co-finance (reducing the request to BFI and the co-financier rather than increasing the overall costs of development).